AJQuattropani/AJQuattropani/README.md

 # AJ Quattropani

 ## About Me
 Hey, I'm AJ.
 I am an undergraduate applied mathematician and aspiring programmer at The University of New Mexico.
-On this profile, I document my experiences in programming.
-I am interested in low-level programming applications for simulating physical systems.
-I also enjoy creating mods for Minecraft.
-I plan to upload more of new and previous work here!

 <details>
 <summary>My preferred programming languages:</summary>